Reproducibility

 Each shift is interesting alone.
 Together they make a different kind of system possible, one where the layer, not the surface, is the thing you build.

-See a working analytical layer rendered against your own fund operations.
+See a working analytical layer rendered against your own operations.
 Twenty minutes, your data model, your reporting calendar, and a working memo at the end of it.